 What is the butterfly haircut?

-With supermodel-style bouncy blow dries and 'shag' cuts back on trend, it's no surprise creative hairdressers have been thinking about how to style layered hair in a fresh modern way.
-As for that lovely name, "butterfly comes from the shape," explains BaByliss Ambassador and celebrity go-to stylist, Syd Hayes (opens in new tab).
+With supermodel-style bouncy blow dries and the oval layer haircut and C-shape haircut on trend, it's no surprise creative hairdressers have been thinking about how to style layered hair in another fresh way.
+As for that lovely name, "butterfly comes from the shape," explains BaByliss Ambassador and celebrity go-to stylist, Syd Hayes.
 "Layers flow from a 70s-inspired center parting fringe, working back and down into the V, creating a butterfly shape."

 And this style doesn't just sound pretty, it looks it too.
 The face-framing layers of the butterfly style open up the facial bone structure and give long, fine hair some muscle.
 "This cut is for anyone who wants their hair to appear thicker and fuller without losing any length," confirms Birmingham.